Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

 ```

 #### 06_If.md: Fn::If Function
-The `Fn::If` function allows you to include or exclude parts of your template based on conditions.
+The `Fn::If` function lets you create or modify parts of your template based on a condition.

 **Example:**
 ```yaml